Texas STAR Kids Benefits

 - Taking Care of Baby and Me® program for pregnant members and new moms

-- First aid kit when you complete a personal disaster plan online (call Member Services to get your first aid kit)
+- First aid kit when you complete a personal disaster plan online.
+Call the Member Services number on the back of your member ID card for more information.

-- Healthy Families weight management program for qualifying members ages 7-17
+- Healthy Families program for qualifying members ages 7 to 17

 - Inhaler sensor for members with asthma to find or help stop health problems by tracking inhaler use